DirectRTX/Simple-Ad-Network/README.md

 2.  <b>Send the traffic to a single network.</b>  There are plenty of networks like PopCash, Propeller Ads, and ZeroPark that will provide you with a direct link that you can send the unsold traffic to and make money.

 3.  <b>Send the traffic to <a href="https://www.adspyglass.com/">AdSpyGlass</a>.</b>  This is an ad mediation network that will automatically forward your traffic to the network its algorithm detects will pay the most for that specific visitor.
-It will also send unsold traffic from one network to the next.
+It will also send unsold traffic from one network to the next using a waterfall system (described below).

 4.  <b>Setup your own waterfall system.</b>